AOrobator/HelloAndroid/lesson16/Lesson16_ContentProviders.md

 3. Get a `Cursor` object using `getContentResolver().query` with the proper URL and Projection.

-4. Iterate over the cursor using `moveToNext()` etc. or use a CursorAdapter in a RecyclerView
+4. Iterate over the cursor using `moveToNext()` etc. or use a `CursorAdapter` in a RecyclerView.
+To get data from an individual column in a `Cursor`, you need the column's index within the Cursor.
+   You can either create a constant as the index will be the same order as your projection, or you can query the `Cursor` directly.

    ```java
    private void readMedia() {